cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 <div class="sidenote sidenote-right">
-On modern kernels, such processes can have their memory freed from the system perspective using `process_mrelease()` when they are scheduled to be killed before the next userspace instruction, but this still doesn't change the fact that that memory can't be used until they are fully cleaned up, since the physical pages are still pinned by the device.
+On modern kernels, such processes can have their memory freed from the system perspective using <code>process_mrelease()</code> when they are scheduled to be killed before the next userspace instruction, but this still doesn't change the fact that that memory can't be used until they are fully cleaned up, since the physical pages are still pinned by the device.
 </div>